 In the meantime, if your 8-year-old only shows the skill of a 5-year-old when they encounter a problem, you should assume they only currently have the ability of a 5-year-old.
 Set your expectations to match their current ability.

 When your expectations are realistic, your children have more opportunities to be successful.
 This builds their confidence and helps them thrive.

-There are a number of ways you can help child “practice” their problem-solving skills which over time helps them become more competent.
+There are a number of ways you can help children “practice” their problem-solving skills, which over time helps them become more competent.

-This involves both games that use their skills and also pushing them out of their comfort zone a little.
+This involves both games that use their skills and also push them out of their comfort zone a little.